Grew • Command Line Interface

 grew compile -i <corpora.json>

-Note that this produces, for each corpus, a new file with the .marshal
+Note that this creates a new file with the extension .marshal

 The .marshal

-file is computed only if the corpus has changed since the last compilation.
+file will only be computed if the corpus has changed since the last compilation.

 Clean